puddletools/CAN/README.md

 # CAN
-Files dealing with the CAN on Fisker Ocean.
+Sofwtare dealing with the CAN on Fisker Ocean.
 Use at your own risk.
 For educational purposes only.